thoughtbot/vim-rspec/README.md

 # rspec.vim

-This is a lightweight RSpec runner for Vim and MacVim.
+This is a lightweight RSpec and Javascript spec runner for Vim and MacVim.

 ## Installation